Become a master of user reviews,

 3.0 The Marketing Act

-The Marketing Act entered into force 1.
-June 2009.
-The law is based on the EU directive on unfair commercial practices.
+The Marketing Act is based on the EU directive on unfair commercial practices.
+The Norwegian Consumer Agency is responsible for ensuring that the law is followed.

 3.1 Real user reviews

-3.2 Neutral encouragement to write user reviews
+3.2 Neutral encouragement to write reviews

 3.4 Verified users